Campaign of the Month: October 2017

 An ambitious neonate can go far in this city, but all power has a price.
 What will you pay?

 And just to be clear about what our game is not, B&B is a terrible game for someone looking for a more “beer and pretzels” or casual pick-me-up experience.
-It asks quite a bit of time and effort from players and GM alike.

 What is the game’s playstyle like?